clausing/kippo-log2db/README.md

 Send any feedback to me at jclausing@isc.sans.edu or handlers@sans.edu.

-This file is distributed under the terms of GPLv3.
+This script is distributed under the terms of BSD-3-Clause license